 Dinner time can be hectic.
 I am a huge fan of make ahead recipes that don’t taste like make ahead recipes because we all know sometimes they can be subpar.
-This steak salad with blue cheese and a balsamic dressing is an ideal make-ahead meal.
+This steak salad recipe with blue cheese and a balsamic dressing is an ideal make-ahead meal.
 Prep the components of the steak salad with blue cheese recipe in advance.
 To help your family serve themselves when dinner time rolls around, leave a note of how to compose the salad.
 I have left a note and even a diagram of how to assemble the salad.

-The ingredients for the steak salad
+the ingredients for the steak salad recipe

 - Red onions

 - Garlic cloves